-Recreating the Village Bay as it would have looked, enables a better understanding of how the island was and the way of life, around 1890 before the evacuation on 29 August 1930.
+We recreated the Village Bay as it may have looked in 1880.
+This enables a better understanding of how the island was and the way of life around 1890 before the evacuation on 29 August 1930.

 St Kilda was declared by UNESCO as a World Heritage Site in 1986 for its natural heritage, and extended in 2004 to include its surrounding marine environment and in 2005 to recognise its importance as a cultural landscape.
 St Kilda is one of the few World Heritage Sites to hold mixed status for its natural and cultural qualities.